-Create an exhibit that shows the public what you learned in the entomology project this year.
-Posters are to be displayed horizontally, sized 22" x 28", mounted on a firm backing (foam-core board or other), and covered in clear plastic or other transparent material.
+Poster Option: Posters must be displayed horizontally, sized 22" x 28", mounted on a firm backing (foam-core board or other), and covered in clear plastic or other transparent material.
+Be sure to include a label with your name, grade, and county.
 Choose one of the topics listed below, appropriate for your grade in school, and use that topic for your exhibit title, so the judges know which activity you completed.
-You can also use a creative sub-title if you wish.
+You can also use a creative subtitle if you wish.